FOR THOSE STRUGGLING WITH CHRONIC PAIN AND / OR CHRONIC DISEASE: PAY ATTENTION!

 LIVER: Honestly, there were so many (hundreds) of studies linking Inflammation to Fibrosis in the liver, I am barely touching on this bullet considering I could have written volumes from what came out in the past weeks alone.
 Last month, the World Journal of Gastroenterology published a study that said, “Non-alcoholic fatty liver disease (NAFLD) is one of the most common comorbidities associated with overweight and metabolic syndrome.
 Importantly, NAFLD is one of its most dangerous complications because it can lead to severe liver pathologies, including fibrosis.
 The major risk factor that defines the prognosis of all chronic liver disease, including NAFLD, is fibrosis.
 It is becoming increasingly clear that these diseases are the result of the same underlying pathophysiological processes associated with metabolic syndrome, such as insulin resistance, chronic systemic inflammation and dyslipidemia.”
 The February 2017 issue of Mathematical Biosciences and Engineering (yes, it’s already out) stated in the first sentence of its abstract that, “Fibrosis is the formation of excessive fibrous connective tissue in an organ or tissue, which occurs in reparative process or in response to inflammation.
 Fibrotic diseases are characterized by abnormal excessive deposition of fibrous proteins, such as collagen, and the disease is most commonly progressive, leading to organ disfunction and failure” The September issue of the Journal of the Science of Food Agriculture looked at pomegranate juice’s ability to stop or at least slow down both inflammation and fibrosis.
 “The high-fat, high sugar diet plus pomegranate juice group had significantly lower hepatic steatosis, ballooning, lobular inflammation and portal inflammation; lower hepatic pro-inflammatory and pro-fibrotic gene expression.“

 What does all of this mean to you, the patient who is struggling with CHRONIC PAIN or Chronic Illnesses, including autoimmune diseases or funky neurological problems?
-It means that you can't go another day without addressing your inflammation / fibrosis.
+It means that you can’t go another day without addressing your inflammation / fibrosis.
 Which raises the question of how best to go about accomplishing this.
 My suggestion is to start with the short, simple post I created for this very purpose.
-Consider it my Christmas gift to you since I'm providing it to you free of charge.
-It's easy to follow and cheap to implement (HERE IT IS).
+Consider it a gift to you since I’m providing it to you free of charge.
+It’s easy to follow and cheap to implement (HERE IT IS).